invana/invana/README.md

 [comment]: <> (  `read_outgoing_vertices_with_inedges`, `read_bothv_with_outedges`.)

+- Asynchronous Python API.
-- Run your gremlin queries.
+- Execute gremlin queries.
 - JSON response
 - CRUD operations on vertices and edges with properties.
 - Read one or many vertices and edges.